 The City was awarded \$265,000 through the Sustainable Community Competitive Grant project, which is administered through CalTrans.
 The funds will be used to conduct a safe streets study through the use of tactical urbanism to prioritize active transportation needs and infrastructure.
-The City has also received funds in the past for projects related to Safe Routes to School and the City is continuing to apply for funds to improve connectivity between high-traffic pedestrian areas and school facilities.
+The project is ongoing with a completion date of June 2026.
+The City has also received funds in the past for projects related to Safe Routes to School (SRTS) and the City is continuing to apply for funds to improve connectivity between high-traffic pedestrian areas and school facilities.
+As of September 2024, there are no active SRTS projects in the city.
 In the past, the City has used Community Development Block Grant (CDBG) funding to improve sidewalk connectivity in the City and in some parts of Fresno County near the Selma's city limits, as well as Highway Safety Improvement Program (HSIP) funding to make pedestrian facility improvements throughout the City.
+Projects funded by CDBG include Phase II of the Selma Sidewalk Connectivity project.
+The project consists of replacement of existing curb ramps with ADA compliant ramps.
+These improvements will be located on portions of Van Horn Street, Yerba Street, and Skelton Street.
+Construction funds scheduled for the 23/24 Fiscal Year, and construction may extend into the next fiscal year.
+There are no ongoing HSIP projects in the city as of September 2024, but the City will be submitting applications for HSIP Cycle 12 funding in September 2024.
 The City has also received Surface Transportation Block Grant (STGB) funds to complete surface repair projects on Dinuba Avenue.
+Construction repair funds for these surface repair projects are scheduled for Fiscal Year 24/25.
 The City currently has one Congestion Mitigation and Air Quality (CMAQ) project underway to improve the McCall and Dinuba intersection to be a fully-signalized intersection.
+Construction funds for this project are scheduled for Fiscal Year 24/25, and construction may extend into the following fiscal year.
 The city was also awarded funding to repair deficient alleys throughout the city.
+Alleyways along Merced Avenue,

+Stillman Avenue, and Tulare Avenue between McCall Avenue and Wright Avenue are currently being reconstructed.
+This project includes construction of pavement where none exists, concrete valley gutters, and improved alley driveway approaches.
+Construction funds are scheduled for Fiscal Year 24/25 and may extend into the following fiscal year.
+The City was also awarded funds for the construction of a pavement Park & Ride lot at Mill Street and 3rd Street, including landscaping and drive approaches.
+Construction funds are scheduled for Fiscal Year 24/25, and construction may extend into the following fiscal year.
 The City was recently awarded approximately 3 million dollars in Active Transportation Program (ATP) funding in order to implement a project that proposed to convert the open-air Selma Branch Canal spanning from Valley View Street to Thompson Avenue (approximately 0.5 miles) to a bikeway and pedestrian trail.
 The proposed trail will give access to a planned 10-acre park near Thompson and Blaine Avenue.
+As of September 2024, the project is under design and is scheduled to be completed by February 2027.

-Figure 10-12: Selma AllTransit Performance Score
+Figure 10-1215: Selma AllTransit Performance Score